-Viking Link is being jointly developed by National Grid through National Grid Viking Link Limited and its other subsidiaries, and Energinet, the Danish transmission system operator.
+Viking Link is a joint venture between National Grid and Energinet, the Danish transmission system operator.

 National Grid Plc, owns and manages gas and electricity infrastructure in the UK and in the north-eastern states of the US.
 In the UK, the National Grid group runs the systems that deliver gas and electricity across the entire country.
 In the north-eastern US states, the group provides power directly to millions of customers.
 The group holds a vital position at the centre of the energy system, joining everything up.

 Energinet is an independent public enterprise owned by the Danish state as represented by the Ministry of Energy, Utilities and Climate.
 It owns, operates and develops the Danish electricity and gas transmission systems.